20 Powerful Branding Ideas From the Most Popular Companies in the World

 Some of the fashion retailers offering cheap clothes compared to brands like Louis Vuitton sell almost identical products because they know there will always be a market for people with less money who want to keep up with current trends.
-Zara has built their brand around being able to bring these clothes to market quicker than anyone else.
+Zara has built its brand around being able to bring these clothes to market quicker than anyone else.